hemantgit/training-fe-module-03/cxp-fe-training-03/src/main/webapp/static/cxp-fe-training-03/containers/pf3e1-accordion-container/README.md

 #### Steps

- - Use **bb generate** to crate the folder structure for an "Accordion" container
+ - Use **bb generate** to create the folder structure for an "Accordion" container
  - Use **bb rest** to import the Accordion template in the Enterprise Catalog
- - Use **bb sync** to import your Accordion container in the Enterprise Catalog
+ - Use **bb sync** to import your Accordion container in the Enterprise
+ - Enable your container for your portal, place it on a page, and test that you can drop items in it

 #### Additional Resources